thoughtbot/bitters/README.md

   @import "grid-settings";
   ```

-  And import Neat after Bitters:
+  And import Neat after Bitters in your `application.css.scss` or main manifest file:

   ```scss
   @import "bourbon";